Naezr/ShyFox/README.md

 ## To-Do

- * Make the background colors less flat, add a glow, a blur or something like that (almost impossible because Sidebery cannot be transparent)
- * Add icons to menubar and context menu
  * Add navbar on bottom support
  * Make it clearer when a window is in focus and when it is not